 1865 – Faster web presses

 William Bullock perfects Hoe’s rotary press.
-His press doesn’t print on sheets but is fed by a roll of paper which is printed on both sides.
+His press doesn’t print on sheets but is fed by a roll of paper that is printed on both sides.
 The press then folds the paper and cuts sheets at a speed of up to 12,000 sheets an hour.
 Bullock dies during an operation to amputate his leg that accidentally got crushed in one of his presses.

 1867 – Agfa is founded

 Agfa, the Aktiengesellschaft fur Anilinfabrikation, is founded in Rummelsburg, Germany.
 Originally the company focusses on producing color dyes but it will gradually become one of the leading manufacturers of film and printing plates.

 1874 – Production of corrugated board